JagguFT/Alex-Music/README.md

 For assistance or questions, join our [support server]((https://discord.gg/BEFPkccG2T)).

-## Contributors
+## Contributor

 ALex Music Is Made By and maintained @jagguft dont claim this as yours

 ## Disclaimer

-Please use Muzio in compliance with Discord's [Terms of Service](https://discord.com/terms) and [Developer Terms of Service](https://discord.com/developers/docs/legal).
+Please use Alex in compliance with Discord's [Terms of Service](https://discord.com/terms) and [Developer Terms of Service](https://discord.com/developers/docs/legal).